felipefcvt/book-project/README.md

 ## Instalação Frontend

-1. Navegue até a pasta do frontend: cd frontend
+1. Navegue até a pasta do front-end: cd frontend

 2. Instale as dependências: npm install